 Ronna holds a doctorate in counseling psychology and a master’s degree in marriage and family therapy.
 Her doctoral research focused on the intersection of post-modern Christian spirituality, the Enneagram of Personality, and the broader field of personality science.
 Ronna is a professional member of the International Coach Federation (ICF) & the American Psychological Association (APA).
 She is an ICF Certified Life Coach .

-Ronna is a frequently requested workshop leader, delivering dynamic trainings that use experiential learning to accelerate personality style awareness and personal and professional life enhancement in audience members.
+Ronna delivers experiential Enneagram trainings that accelerate personality style awareness and development in audience members.
 As a faculty professor in the Counseling Psychology Department at William Jessup University, she taught college students how to develop effective relational skills so they could successfully navigate the interpersonal challenges of young adulthood and beyond.
-Ronna delights in cultivating deep wisdom, personality style resilience and relational development in individuals and organizations facing any kind of transition.
-She has been researching and teaching effective group dynamics and conflict resolution for four decades.
+Ronna delights in cultivating relational style development in individuals and organizations facing any kind of transition.
+She has been researching and teaching effective group dynamics and conflict resolution for decades.

 In her spare time, Ronna is a gospel drummer for local worship teams, and a ballroom dancer.
 She is godmother to one very special niece, and the wife of David Ritchie, a Bay Area musician!